-Tech in the World seeks to provide a global, hands-on experience for top computer science students to learn about opportunities to apply their technical expertise to solve critical issues in the developing world.
+Tech in the World seeks to provide a global, hands-on experience for top computer science students who want to apply their technical expertise to solve critical issues in the developing world.

 Tech in the World identifies top computer science students, in both technical talent and leadership capacity, and sends them in teams to develop software software solutions at one of our overseas sites in global health or global development.
 We provide a transformational experience in applying technical skills to important global issues on the ground.